rroggenk/nhgCI/README.md

 approximate confidence intervals for the parameters of the Negative Hypergeometric distribution.

-It supports the follwoing methods:
+It supports the following methods:

 - Analog to Clopper-Pearson